TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/XmlSitemap.rst

 ============

 XML sitemaps are part of the "seo" system extension.
-If the extension is not available in your installation, it can be easily activated by installing it and including the static TypoScript template `XML Sitemap (seo)`.
+If the extension is not available in your installation, require it as described here: :ref:`Installation, EXT:seo <ext_seo:installation>` Then include the static TypoScript template `XML Sitemap (seo)`.

 How to access your XML sitemap
 ==============================